playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 This method is then called any time a child component throws an error.

-Luckily for us, we can mix-and-match class components and function components.
+Luckily for us, we can mix and match class components and function components.
 This means that we can demonstrate the `componentDidCatch` handler using the following code:

 ```jsx
 const ErrorThrowingComponent = () => {